MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 A deployment for a reference architecture that implements these recommendations and considerations is available on [GitHub](https://github.com/Azure-Samples/azure-spring-apps-multi-region).

 This architecture is fully templated.
-Execution steps for the setup are included in the [GitHub repository](https://github.com/Azure-Samples/azure-spring-apps-multi-region#getting-started)
+Execution steps for the solution are included in the [GitHub repository](https://github.com/Azure-Samples/azure-spring-apps-multi-region#getting-started)

 ## Contributors